4Geeks logo

 https://en.wikipedia.org/wiki/Zen_of_Python

-Python is faster than Java, PHP, Ruby and 90% of the other backend languages.
-Only low level languages like C++ (hard to use) or very specialized like Node.js can beat it.
+Python is faster than Java, PHP, Ruby and 90% of the other back-end languages.
+Only low-level languages like C++ (hard to use) or very specialized like Node.js can beat it.

-Python scalability has been proven over and over with applications like Google Search Engine, Youtube, Google Apps, etc.
+Python scalability has been proven over and over with applications like Google Search Engine, YouTube, Google Apps, etc.

 CommunityTools

-Python is Google’s official language.
-It’s also one of the oldest languages, with huge communities around each of its libraries\tools.
+Python is Google's official language.
+It’s also one of the oldest languages, with huge communities around each of its libraries/tools.
 MIT uses it to teach code.
 NASA to build rockets.
-Quora, Facebook, Yahoo, Amazon, etc. Almost every big company in the world has to use it!Most of the Python libraries are the best at what they do: MathLab (for data processing), Pandas (big data), Web.py (web server), Django (web framework), PyBrain (AI), TensorFlow (Machine Learning), etc. We could be here all day!
-The most amazing thing is that these libraries are only one "pip install" away (just like when using NPM with JS).
+Quora, Facebook, Yahoo, Amazon, etc. Almost every big company in the world has to use it!Most of the Python libraries are the best at what they do: MatLab (for data processing), Pandas (big data), Web.py (web server), Django (web framework), PyBrain (AI), TensorFlow (Machine Learning), etc. We could be here all day!
+The most amazing thing is that these libraries are only one $ pip install away (just like when using NPM with JS).

-Javascript vs Python Syntax
+JavaScript vs Python Syntax

-The things that you will be familiar from Javascript are the basics of any programming language: looping, using conditionals, variables, classes, functions and objects.
+The things that you will be familiar from JavaScript are the basics of any programming language: looping, using conditionals, variables, classes, functions and objects.

 Data-types